geraltofrivia/thesis-domainadv-recurrentlm/scratch.md

 # Major TODOs

-1. Check if gradients are actually reversed.
+- ~~Check if gradients are actually reversed.~~

-    a.
-Check if the gradients are reversed according to specification
+    - ~~Check if the gradients are reversed according to specification~~

-2. Get Domain Classification Accuracy
+- ~~Get Domain Classification Accuracy~~

-# Hyper Parameter Tuning

-Chalk out a schedule.
+- Fix all hyperparams as the same as the org implementation
+- Run it in default setting and replicate their results verbatim
+    - Try to run their results without mixing val data during phase 2.